 Completed the Quest orientation program and were accepted as members of Wycliffe Bible Translators.

 The time seemed right, and Matt and Judy began the application process with Wycliffe.
-During that time they helped with some local Wycliffe Associates banquets and also attended Wycliffe’s orientation program.
+During that time they helped with some local Wycliffe banquets and also attended Wycliffe’s orientation program.

 1986 and 1987:

 Judy and Matt (respectively) graduated from Bible college.
 At that time, all they knew was the Lord was leading them through various circumstances toward some type of missions work.
 Their first step was to contact Intercristo (which has now merged with ChristianJobs.com) to see what places of ministry might be available in their areas of interest.
 There were several options that we considered, but God closed those doors through different events.
 Looking back, they now know that it was not yet the right time for them to go into full-time missions as a vocation.
 So they continued to gain experience and prepare through various ministries the local church.It’s not always glamorous work, but it needs to be done.
 And Matt and Judy do it beautifully!